anrj/rubby/README.md

 - Adaptive dialogue tailored to your learning process
 - Real-time guidance that helps you find your own insights
 - Supportive interface that makes learning engaging
+- Cute and fun companion by your side 🦆

 ## Goal